mydriatech/microfefind/README.md

 # Helm chart repo

-Please see the main branch of the project repository for how to use these Helm charts.
+Please see the project [repository](https://github.com/mydriatech/microfefind) for how to use these Helm charts.